rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 The interactive API reference documentation guide provides information about the parameters and request payload (body) key-pair values required for every available HPE GreenLake API for Backup and Recovery.
 Additionally, I am presenting some use cases with detail information on providing the correct parameters or building the correct request payload (body) key-pairs JSON structure required to achieve the use case.

-> ***Note:***
+> **NOTE:**
 > The below examples assumed that HPE GreenLake Backup and Recovery had been deployed, it was connected to an HPE array onboarded to HPE GreenLake, a VMware vCenter had been discovered, some virtual machines had been deployed and onboarded into HPE GreenLake Backup and Recovery.
 For more information on getting started with HPE GreenLake Backup and Recovery, please visit Getting Started guide on HPE support [website](https://support.hpe.com/hpesc/public/docDisplay?docLocale=en_US&docId=sd00003454en_us&page=GUID-F25ABD00-C36B-42D8-A443-82584EE8E35A.html).

 ## Creating a Cloud Protection Store

 A protection store is the critical resource that is required to store the recovery points on-premises and in the cloud.
 The cloud protection stores are created on top of either the Protection Store Gateway or HPE StoreOnce, because either one is required for connections to cloud protection-stores.
 To perform this use case, we will need to discover the StoreOnce and the storage location of the cloud protection store.
 As you can see now, we will be using the HPE GreenLake API for the data-services to discover the storage location of the cloud protection store.
 > **NOTE:**
->You will see in this blog post that I used combination of HPE GreenLake APIs from [data services](https://developer.greenlake.hpe.com/docs/greenlake/services/data-services/public/guide/) and [virtualization](https://developer.greenlake.hpe.com/docs/greenlake/services/virtualization/public/)
+>You will see in this blog post that I used combination of HPE GreenLake APIs from [data services](https://developer.greenlake.hpe.com/docs/greenlake/services/data-services/public/guide/) and [virtualization](https://developer.greenlake.hpe.com/docs/greenlake/services/virtualization/public/) to accomplish the examples below.

 This example below displays the creation of the cloud protection store at HPE GreenLake protection store in Azure cloud storage.

 ![UI to create cloud protection in Azure](/img/ui-to-create-cloud-protection.png)